Sunday, November 26, 2023

 “Deprive Biden of electoral votes.”

-This plan was the brainchild of Co-Conspirator 5, Kenneth Chesebro, and evolved slowly from a legal attempt to preserve Trump’s right to challenge results in state and federal courts, into a “corrupt plan.”
+The newest plan was the brainchild of Co-Conspirator 5, Kenneth Chesebro, and evolved slowly from a legal attempt to preserve Trump’s right to challenge results in state and federal courts, into a “corrupt plan.”

-Defendant’s electors in six purportedly “contested” states (Arizona, Georgia, Michigan, Nevada, Pennsylvania, and Wisconsin) should meet and mimic as best as possible the actions of the legitimate Biden electors, and that on January 6, the Vice President should open and count the fraudulent votes, setting up a fake controversy that would derail the proper certification of Biden as president-elect.
+On December 6, 2020, the “Fraudulent Elector Memorandum,” as prosecutors label it, laid out a new strategy.
+Fake electors would “meet and mimic as best as possible the actions of the legitimate Biden electors,” and on January 6, Mike Pence would “open and count the fraudulent votes, setting up a fake controversy that would derail the proper certification of Biden as president-elect.”

 I believe that what can be achieved on Jan.
 6 is not simply to keep Biden below 270 electoral votes [the number required to be elected].
 It seems feasible that the vote count can be conducted so that at no point will Trump be behind in the electoral vote count unless and until Biden can obtain a favorable decision from the Supreme Court upholding the Electoral Count Act as constitutional, or otherwise recognizing the power of Congress (and not the president of the Senate) to count the votes.